jamiejamiebobamie/Tweet-Generator-from-Markov-Models/readme.md

 # Dead Writer Tweet Generator

-This a web app that generates new text from the works of dead writers.
+This is a web app that generates new text from the works of deceased writers.
-There are currently 7 dead authors on the site:
+There are currently 7 authors on the site:

 * The Brother's Grimm
 * Edgar Allan Poe